Thermic effect of food (TEF)

 3. Added healthy fats: We slightly increased fats at the expense of carbohydrates, adding avocado and nuts, which improved her hormonal balance and satiety.

 The result?
 In two weeks, she lost 1.2 kg, visibly reduced water retention, and her energy and mood improved dramatically.
 Her sleep normalized.
-We didn't perform magic, we just made her body "work" harder to process her food.
+We didn't perform magic; we just made her body "work" harder to process its food.

 Kalina's Sample Protocol (After Changes)